 Co-chair: Francesca Musiani (Centre for Internet and Society, National Centre for Scientific Research, France) [Contact]

 Co-chair: Julia Pohle (WZB Berlin Social Science Center) [Contact]

-Vice-chair: Jeremy Shtern (Ryerson University, Canada) [Contact]
+Vice chair: Jeremy Shtern (Ryerson University, Canada) [Contact]

-Vice-chair: Weiyu Zhang (National University of Singapore) [Contact]
+Vice chair: Weiyu Zhang (National University of Singapore) [Contact]

 To join the Communication Policy & Technology Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.